SarahHenze/QPuB/README.md

 ## Running QPuB
    Once all the prerequisites are met, QPuB is needed to be downloaded from its Github repository.
-Next, to use QPuB on your data, follow these steps:
+Click [here](https://github.com/QuantSysBio/QPuB/archive/master.zip) for to download the .zip file.
+Next, in order to run QPuB on your data, follow the steps below:

 **1.** Make sure everything is properly installed on your computer (see Chapter 3 of the documentation).